uptechteam/ios-cookbook/8-ui-tests.md

 This really depends on the project.
 For the regular projects where we are trying to firstly get the project by giving a good estimate and secondly trying to finish the project in this timeframe, UI tests might seem like a luxury.
 For projects that we are supporting, where the teams have more time for working on the project health, and where the client is willing, UI tests can be a nice addition and used as another tool to be used for maintaining project health.

-What I think that might taken into considiration in future is that, there can be a workflow where our QA engineers write the UI tests for the projects, similar to automation tests on Web(or probably the same?).
+What I think that might taken into consideration in future is that, there can be a workflow where our QA engineers write the UI tests for the projects, similar to automation tests on Web(or probably the same?).
 Couple of arguments for this is, one: UITests are blackbox tests, where the writer of the tests can find related elements either by static texts or the accessibility identifiers, and where the only tools are Xcode UITest tools and the debugger.
 Second argument is, this would give our QA engineers a deeper insight and understanding about our development tools and more technical knowledge.
 But it would require a lot of training probably, to find the views, to put the identifiers, since as it is it was hard for me to get around some problems, and by nature of my position I have more knowledge on the platform then a team member who is a QA engineer.

-But this is only taking into consediration the tools that Xcode gives us.
+But this is only taking into consideration the tools that Xcode gives us.
 We might be able to find an alternative(there are already some that seem promising like iOS Snapshot Test Case and EarlGrey) that is easier to use and let's us do faster implementation with less time wasted on querying the UI elements and on other XCUITest framework weirdness.
 And at that point it might be plausible to give this responsibility to the QA team.